 “I had so many questions, more than answers,” she said.

 “I’m given a bunch of students who are requesting to come to California,” she said.
-“My job is not only to find families, but to connect them with the schools.”
+“My job as an area representative is not only to find families, but to connect them with the schools.”

 “I figured I’m not going to get to know these students if I don’t get involved,” she said.
 “I wanted to take them somewhere in our state.
 When I was in Japan, I wasn’t allowed to travel by myself.
 I loved to explore, I wanted to see more things, but I couldn’t.
 So I wanted to give back and show them our state.”